ray-x/material_plus.nvim/README.md

 # 🌊 material + nvim

-Note: deprecated, please check [starry](https://github.com/ray-x/starry.nvim)
+Note: deprecated, please check its replacement [starry](https://github.com/ray-x/starry.nvim)

 The setups is conflicted with original material.vim and material.nvim and please use starry.nvim instead